 RGS17 (Regulator Of G-Protein Signaling 17) is a Protein Coding gene.
+Diseases associated with RGS17 include substance dependence.
 Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include GTPase activator activity.
 An important paralog of this gene is RGS18.

 UniProtKB/Swiss-Prot for RGS17 Gene

 Inhibits signal transduction by increasing the GTPase activity of G protein alpha subunits thereby driving them into their inactive GDP-bound form.
 Binds selectively to G(z)-alpha and G(alpha)-i2 subunits, accelerates their GTPase activity and regulates their signaling activities.
 The G(z)-alpha activity is inhibited by the phosphorylation and palmitoylation of the G-protein.
 Negatively regulates mu-opioid receptor-mediated activation of the G-proteins (By similarity).